Google Translate

 Mustangs for Recovery

-At Mustangs for Recovery, we honor recovery from substance and behavioral addictions as both a noun and as a verb.
-It is both a return to wellness and a process of healing.
+At Mustangs for Recovery, we honor recovery as a journey, not a destination.
 As a program of Campus Health & Wellbeing, we exist to offer a safe and sober-friendly environment for students in recovery, seeking recovery, or those affected by the addiction of a friend or family member.
 Our purpose is to offer alternatives, support, community, and events geared toward students in recovery.
 We offer meetings based in both abstinence-only and harm-reduction models.

 Our Story